 - i.
-The 16th Avenue and SR 195, improvement project will consist of the the following:

-- Install a raised curb island

-- Channelize the turn lane

-- Add a southbound acceleration lane.

-- ii.
-The Cheney-Spokane Road Ramp Connection to Inland Empire Way Improvement project will consist of the following:

-- Extend the northbound ramp to Inland Empire Way,

-- One or Two-way connection to Inland Empire Way,

-- Install ramp with acceleration lane

-- Install ramp meter signal

-- Relocate existing sign bridge

-- iii.
-Latah Glen Financial Commitment

-The financial commitment for Latah Glen development based upon the rate of participation is as follows for the Cheney-Spokane Road Ramp improvement with 157 PM peak hour trips at \$1,910.64 per PM peak hour trip.
-The participation percentage is anticipated to total \$299,970.48(157 trips \$1,910.64).
-In summary the total financial commitment due is \$299,970.48 or greater depending upon final cost, less a 25% contribution to the construction of improvements at 16th and SR-195 as proposed in the Spangle-Wheatland Estate mitigation proposal.

-- iv.
-The applicant's contributions to funding the design and construction of the Improvement projects will qualify for a credit against transportation impact fees per SMC 17D.075.070. - v.
-It should be noted that the Latah Glen Community commitment to this improvement has been set tentatively at \$299,970.48 this commitment along with the value of \$776,630.48 from Marshall Creek would result in a beginning commitment of \$1,076,600± to the Inland Empire Way access, Phase 1.
-It is understood that this is an approximated commitment may increase due to actual construction costs for the improvements proposed. - vi.
-Lastly, the current impact fee credit of \$1160.64 would occur at time of building permit which results in an effective developer contribution of \$750/unit (\$1910.64-\$1160.64).
+The Cheney-Spokane Road Ramp Connection to Inland Empire Way Improvement project participation is estimated at \$1,910.64/PM peak hour trip and will consist of the proportionate share of the following: - Extend the northbound ramp to Inland Empire Way, - One -way connection to Inland Empire Way, for Phase 1 - Two-way connection to Inland Empire Way, for Phase 2.
+It should be noted that while this two-way connection is a desirous connection for connectivity options for the City and WSDOT, the inbound lane, would require a lane shift of approximately 2,000 LF of SR-195 and is beyond the expectation for mitigation related to the diminishment of trips NB through the SR-195 and I-90 interchange.
+This project will prepare as apart of the Intersection Plan for Approval process with the WSDOT and City of Spokane the design necessary to accommodate two-way travel between Cheney Spokane Road and Inland Empire Way but will only construct the NB one-way phase as a part of these projects. - Install ramp with acceleration lane. - Install ramp meter signal. - Relocate existing sign bridge. - Marshall Creek Financial Commitment The financial commitment for Marshall Creek development based upon the rate of participation is as follows for the Cheney-Spokane Road Ramp improvement with 407 PM peak hour trips at \$1,910.64 per PM peak hour trip.
+The participation percentage is anticipated to total \$776,630.48(407 trips \$1,910.64).
+In summary the total financial commitment due is \$776,630.48 or \$1,827.37 per unit (\$776,630.48/425units) or greater depending upon final cost. - iii.
+The applicant's contributions to funding the design and construction of the Improvement projects will qualify for a credit against transportation impact fees per SMC 17D.075.070. - iv.
+It should be noted that the Latah Glen Community commitment to this improvement has been set tentatively at \$76,602.24 this commitment along with the previously noted \$776,630.48 would result in a beginning commitment of \$853,232.72.
+It is understood that this is an approximated commitment may increase due to actual construction costs for the improvements proposed.